lcaciagl/Language_WM_FLE_vs_TLE/README.md

 2) Quantification of task-related effects across seven canonical functional systems (Yeo et al., J Neurophysiol 2011)
 3) Profiling of task-effects along the principal gradient of intrinsic functional connectivity (Margulies et al., PNAS 2016)

-Code will be openly available upon publication of the related manuscript.
+Code will be openly available upon publication of the related manuscript in a peer-reviewed journal.